Cojacfar/FlaskWeb/readme.md

 Now our Web App environment will have all the required Python packages for running Flask.

 With everything setup, we can restart our application from the **Overview** blade.
 Once this completes, we should be able to navigate to our Web App's URL and find our completed Flask Application!
+The page is using [Bootstrap] to get styled, but you can add your own CSS in the *static* folder.

 ## Next Steps

 With your first web application deployed, you are probably thinking about ways to tinker with this project.
 In this tutorial, we didn't do any local deployment.
 Developing an application locally is a much quicker way to inspect your changes, and ensure you don't disrupt a functioning website.

 The suggested method for this is [Virtual Environments].
 With PIP and a Virtual Environment, we can create the requirements.txt and use it to keep the remote Azure Application running the same dependencies as the local one.
-You can then run Flask's [Development Server] to preview your web application.
+You can then run Flask's [Development Server] to preview your web application locally before updating it in Azure.

 Follow these links to learn more about Flask and Python Tools for Visual Studio: